-We truly value all Market vendor companies and enjoy representing a variety of people, products, and organizations.
-Integrating meaningful areas of focus, our Standards for both Old Town and Goddard Farmers’ Markets support wholesome, cost-effective, fresh food choices, environmental health, economic profitability and social and economic equity.
+We value all Market vendor businesses and enjoy representing a variety of people, products, and organizations.
+Integrating meaningful areas of focus, our Standards support wholesome, cost-effective, fresh food choices, environmental health, economic profitability and social and economic equity.

 Raising the bar: Across the country, consumers presume that Farmers’ Markets are a ‘safe place’ to shop and as the Market continues to evolve, we will strive to meet customer expectations.
 Currently, over 90% of the farms and ranches represented at our Markets are focused on sustainable, regenerative and holistic practices.
 Additionally, among Food and Hand-Made Artisans, we host the largest number of vendor companies that do not use artificial ingredients and have a commitment to creating products that are good for everyone and the environment.
 Vendor Companies that are committed to prioritized Market Standards as outlined below are recognized and highlighted on the Market’s website and in social media posts throughout the season.
 This ancillary Marketing and Promotion supports the evolution of the Markets and the health of our community.